-Instanced attribte variant entity group
+Instanced attribute variant entity group

 General

 For instanced rendering, multiple versions of an attribute item may exist that can be indexed using the same set of UV-coordinates and the same mesh.
 For such applications, instanced attribute entity group offers the needed information to identify items that can be considered as alternative attributes for instanced drawing.
 An application may choose to use zero or more items from the entity group and the entity group does not mandate any rendering behavior.
 It merely informs that there is an option for instanced drawing with different attribute variants.